DeVos struggles to answer basic questions about schools in her home state

 DeVos responded: "I hesitate to talk about all schools in general because schools are made up of individual students attending them."

 "Michigan schools need to do better.
-There is no doubt about it," she added.

-DeVos also admitted that she does not "intentionally visited schools that are underperforming."
+There is no doubt about it," she continued, admitting that she does not "intentionally (visit) schools that are underperforming."

 Stahl suggested she should visit those schools to understand what they're doing.
 DeVos responded, "Maybe I should."